karellopez/docker_workshop_template/workshop/installation.md

 # Installation

-Now we'll start with the installation process of MEG QC.
+Now we'll start with the installation process of MEGqc.
 Before that we want to explain you about virtual environments and containerization:
 <br>

 ## Virtual environments